Blacksad-cat/tautulli_rtorrent_throttler/README.md

 **Setup**
 This tutorial won't explain how to install git, rTorrent, ruTorrent, Tautully and Plex Media Server.

 If you need to install one or serveral of those depencies, please refer to an external tutorial.
 That been said, for an easy deployement with Docker containers, you can use the excellent [PlexGuide script](https://plexguide.com/).
-If you need a VPN encapsulated version of rTorrent/ruTorrent, [rTorrentVPN](https://github.com/binhex/arch-rtorrentvpn) is for you.
+If you need a VPN encapsulated version of rTorrent/ruTorrent with port forwarding, [rTorrentVPN](https://github.com/binhex/arch-rtorrentvpn) is for you.

 **XMLRPC2SCGI**
 XMLRPC2SCGI is a Ptyhon script allowing to send command to rTorrent deamon through its scgi port.